 [ADD ANY SPECIFICS ABOUT THE COMMITTEE’S INVOLVEMENT WITH THE FISCAL AND ECONOMIC IMPACT STATEMENT] Enter text

+The committee believes that the rules do not have a fiscal impact.
+DEQ considered the committee’s findings in light of events that have occurred since 2008, and DEQ did not see reason to convene an additional advisory committee to review for the proposed amendments.

 Housing cost

-To comply with ORS 183.534, LRAPA determined the proposed rules would have no effect on the development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached, single-family dwelling on that parcel.
+To comply with ORS 183.534, DEQ determined the proposed rules would have no effect on the development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached, single-family dwelling on that parcel.